 Opening Reception: Friday, August 2, 5:00—7:00 PM

-David Richard Gallery will present an exhibition of the most recent constructions by Ted Larsen comprised of salvaged and repurposed metal that features sixteen new wall-hung, floor and pedestal pieces.
-The exhibition, “Some Assembly Required,” will be presented August 2 through September 7, 2013 with an opening reception on Friday, August 2 from 5:00 – 7:00 PM at the gallery located on 544 South Guadalupe Street, Santa Fe, New Mexico 87501, phone 505-983-9555 in the Santa Fe Railyard Arts District.
+David Richard Gallery will present eight new paintings of acrylic paint airbrushed on impeccably smooth surfaces by Matthew Penkala in his second solo exhibition with the gallery.
+The exhibition, "There's No Shame In It," will be presented August 2 through September 7, 2013 with an opening reception on Friday, August 2 from 5:00 – 7:00 PM at the gallery located on 544 South Guadalupe Street, Santa Fe, New Mexico 87501, phone 505-983-9555 in the Santa Fe Railyard Arts District.

 David Richard Gallery specializes in post-war abstract art including Abstract Expressionism, Color Field, geometric and hard-edge painting, Op Art, Pop Art, Minimalism, Feminism and conceptualism in a variety of media.
 Featuring both historic and contemporary artwork, the gallery represents many established artists who were part of important art historical movements and tendencies that occurred during the 1950s through the 1980s on both the east and west coasts.
 The gallery also represents artist estates, emerging artists and offers secondary market works.

 For additional information visit the David Richard Gallery website.